RubixML/Churn/README.md

 ]);
 ```

-In Rubix ML, dataset objects provide a high-level API that allows you to process the data and create subsets among other things.
-Next, we'll instantiate a Labeled dataset object by passing the extractor to the static `fromIterator()` method.
-This process reads the samples from our dataset into memory.
+In Rubix ML, dataset objects provide a high-level API that allow you to process the samples and create subsets among other things.
+Next, we'll instantiate a Labeled dataset object by passing the extractor object to the static `fromIterator()` method.

 ```php
 use Rubix\ML\Datasets\Labeled;